tukkek/tie/README.md

 Tie uses `element.querySelector()` or `element.querySelectorAll()` for most of its methods, so performance should be typical for most Java Script scenarios.
 If that's not enough, a cached version[^C] should be twice as fast.

 For `template.trap()` and `template.bind()`, Tie uses the native Proxy object.
-You can test their its here: https://www.measurethat.net/Benchmarks/Show/6274/4/access-to-proxy-vs-object
+You can test their performance here: https://www.measurethat.net/Benchmarks/Show/6274/4/access-to-proxy-vs-object

 [^C]: *Implement cached templates* https://github.com/tukkek/tie/issues/3